Home » Natural Human Diet: A Guide to Species-Specific Foods

 What about cooked foods?

 Cooked foods are survival foods in colder climates because only tropical forests can sustain larger frugivores with raw foods.
-Cooked foods do have their place in human survival, and one of the biggest mistakes in the raw community, is to eat raw foods, that must be cooked to be safe!
+Cooked foods do have their place in human survival, and one of the biggest mistakes in the raw community is to eat raw foods that must be cooked to be safe!
 Only eat raw, what is appealing in its raw state.
 If you do not have sufficient access to those types of foods (I am especially talking about ripe, high-quality tropical fruits), consider adding cooked fallback foods, too.

 Nutritional deficiencies and supplements